kernow/shortcode/README.md

 #### Templates loaded from the file system

-Simply create files with the extension or .haml or .erb with a filename the same as the shortcode tag, e.g. gallery.haml would render a [gallery] shortcode tag.
+Simply create files with the extension or .erb, .haml, or .slim with a filename the same as the shortcode tag, e.g. gallery.html.erb would render a [gallery] shortcode tag.
 The default location for template files is `app/views/shortcode_templates`, if you want to load tempaltes from a different location use the `template_path` config option.

 #### Templates set as configuration options